 2> else (RRCReconfiguration was received via SRB3):

+3> if the RRCReconfiguration message was received within DLInformationTransferMRDC:

+4> submit the RRCReconfigurationComplete via the E-UTRA MCG embedded in E-UTRA RRC message RRCConnectionReconfigurationComplete as specified in TS 36.331 [10], clause 5.3.5.3/5.3.5.4;

+4> the procedure ends;

 3> submit the RRCReconfigurationComplete message via SRB3 to lower layers for transmission using the new configuration;

 NOTE 2: In (NG)EN-DC and NR-DC, in the case RRCReconfiguration is received via SRB1, the random access is triggered by RRC layer itself as there is not necessarily other UL transmission.
 In the case RRCReconfiguration is received via SRB3, the random access is triggered by the MAC layer due to arrival of RRCReconfigurationComplete.

-1> else if the RRCReconfiguration message was received within the nr-SCG within mrdc-SecondaryCellGroup (NR SCG RRC Reconfiguration):
+1> else if the RRCReconfiguration message was received via SRB1 within the nr-SCG within mrdc-SecondaryCellGroup (NR SCG RRC Reconfiguration):

 2> if reconfigurationWithSync was included in spCellConfig in nr-SCG: